Long Copy vs. Short Copy: Which Converts Better?

 If you’ve got some copy testing experiences—singing the praises of either long or short—please share them with our readers in the comment section below.

 Jerry Bures is a direct-response web copywriter and marketing consultant.
-Since 2010, he has helped natural health, self-help and business opportunity clients—as well as local small businesses—become more visible, credible and profitable online.
+Since 2010, he has helped with natural health copy, self-help and business opportunity clients—as well as local small businesses—become more visible, credible and profitable online.
 Read more.

 Join me on ascendmarketingsolutions.com/blog/